petra-lukic/petra-lukic/README.md

 Hello! 👋 Welcome to my GitHub!
-I'm Petra Lukic, an engineer with a passion for math, engineering, and coding, a passionate front-end developer with a flair for design and a growing interest in backend development.
+I'm Petra Lukic, an engineer with a passion for math, engineering, and coding, a passionate front-end developer with a growing interest in backend development.

 🚀 About Me: While my engineering background forms the foundation of my problem-solving skills, I have found my true calling in front-end development.
 I love crafting captivating user interfaces and seamless interactions to bring ideas to life.